Delphi: Temple of Apollo

-Their lives on the honey-hearted words.

-The fourth temple was said to have been constructed from stone by Trophonius and Agamedes.

-However, a 2019 theory gives a completely new explanation of the above myth of the four temples of Delphi.

 Treasuries

 From the entrance of the upper site, continuing up the slope on the Sacred Way almost to the Temple of Apollo, are a large number of votive statues, and numerous so-called treasuries.
 These were built by many of the Greek city-states to commemorate victories and to thank the oracle for her advice, which was thought to have contributed to those victories.
 These buildings held the offerings made to Apollo; these were frequently a "tithe" or tenth of the spoils of a battle.
 The most impressive is the now-restored Athenian Treasury, built to commemorate their victory at the Battle of Marathon in 490 BC.

 The Siphnian Treasury was dedicated by the city of Siphnos, whose citizens gave a tithe of the yield from their silver mines until the mines came to an abrupt end when the sea flooded the workings.

 One of the largest of the treasuries was that of Argos.
 Having built it in the late classical period, the Argives took great pride in establishing their place at Delphi amongst the other city-states.
 Completed in 380 BC, their treasury seems to draw inspiration mostly from the Temple of Hera located in the Argolis.
 However, recent analysis of the Archaic elements of the treasury suggest that its founding preceded this.

 Other identifiable treasuries are those of the Sicyonians, the Boeotians, Massaliots, and the Thebans.